 TU’s undergraduate programs and courses in English language and literature are at the heart of the university’s humanities-based Tulsa Curriculum.
 English courses included in the block requirements of the General Curriculum range from classical and modern literature to special topics such as the cultural significance of gender or the Vietnam War.

-In addition to the Bachelor of Arts degree, the Faculty of English offers an M.A. and Ph.D. degrees, and the resources of the graduate program directly benefit the undergraduate English major.
-Two distinguished academic journals, The James Joyce Quarterly and Tulsa Studies in Women’s Literature, are edited and published under the auspices of the department, and the innovative web-based Modernist Journals Project, a collaboration between Brown University and The University of Tulsa, is directed from the department.
-Undergraduate internships are available at the MJP and both journals, and at the international literary journal Nimrod, which is housed with the department.
+In addition to the bachelor of arts degree, the faculty of English offer master’s and doctoral degrees, and the resources of the graduate program directly benefit the undergraduate English major.
+Two distinguished academic journals, James Joyce Quarterly and Tulsa Studies in Women’s Literature, are edited and published under the auspices of the department, and the innovative web-based Modernist Journals Project, a collaboration between Brown University and The University of Tulsa, is directed from the department.
+Undergraduate internships are available at the MJP and both journals, and at the international literary journal Nimrod, which is housed within the department.

 The strong general collection of literary holdings in McFarlin Library and extensive Special Collections in English, Irish and American literature enrich undergraduate studies in English.

 Tulsa English graduates are pursuing advanced studies in law, medicine and business.
 They also are engaged in a variety of careers in public service as well as private industry and enterprise where understanding gained through the study of literature and the ability to communicate effectively in writing and speech are valued as important professional assets.